underhillanna/PhotosynQ-Documentation/help/_apps_PhotosynQ_for_Desktops.md

 ### PhotosynQ for Desktops

 Taking measurements in the in the lab, developing new measurement protocols and macros?
-The desktop allows you to do that, amongst many other more benchtop related tasks.
+The desktop allows you to do that, amongst many other more bench top related tasks.

 #### Download the PhotosynQ app